weaviate/weaviate-io/developers/weaviate/some-broken-text.md

 Here be some other quandries.

-Morem, and more.
+More, and more.

 An Error

-Anot her error.
+Another error.